Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 How slowly the time passes here, encompassed as I am by frost and snow…I have one want which I have never yet been able to satisfy and the absence of the object of which I now feel as a most severe evil.
 I have no friend.

-Frankenstein, Letter 2
+Frankenstein, Robert Walton, Letter 2

 In this quote, Walton expresses his loneliness and desire for company.
 He uses frost and snow as symbols to refer to his isolation.
 Perhaps a heart-warming relationship could melt the ice surrounding him.